-Because it was managed by women and close to a church, Turin’s female population felt more comfortable and protected visiting and being seeing alone there without their husband or man relative.
+Because it was managed by women and close to a church, Turin’s female population felt more comfortable and protected visiting and being seen alone there without their husbands or men relative.
 They absolutely loved to break their fasting after the religious functions of the nearby sanctuary by dunking tiny butter cookies in their Bicerin.

 Where to have the best Bicerin in Turin?